10marianosikJoz/Car-rental/README.md

 High level design of modules:

-Vehicles
+Cars
-* providing a list of available vehicles
+* providing a list of available cars
-* adding a new vehicle
+* adding a new car
-* removing a vehicle
+* removing a car

 Loyalty Points
 * providing a list of loyalty points